 Spicy Glass Noodle Salad

-- 2 packs 1.4 ounce each Mung Bean Sprouts (aka Glass Noodles)
+- 2.8 ounces Mung Bean Sprouts (aka Glass Noodles) (2 packs)

 - Napa cabbage for serving